A Fast Algorithm Finding the Shortest Reset Words

-For $n=100$, $m=10^6$ and $p=0.0001$ one may show that $k\geq 100975$ is as required, and consequently, the error is less than 1.75 (or 0.19 assuming the \v{C}ern\'{y} conjecture).
-This means that with high probability the expected length of the shortest reset word for synchronizing automata with $n=100$ states is close to our experimental result 24.34.
-Comparing this with the results of Skvorsov and Tipikin \cite{ST2011}, we note that, for automata with $100$ states, they also have obtained the expected length close to $24$, but taking into account the size of the sample $m=200$, no reasonable estimation of the error can be obtained in this way (even values of $p$ as large as $p=0.1$ lead to a few hundred percent error).
+Assuming the \v{C}ern\'{y} conjecture in the last term $n^3/6$ may be replaced by $(n-1)^2$ (giving essentially better estimation).
+Let us take $n=100$, $m=10^6$ and $p=0.0001$.
+Since, with probability $q=(1-r)^m$ the ratio of the automata with the shortest reset word longer than $M_n$ is less than $r$, one may see that for $1/r\geq 100975$, $q < 0.0001$.
+Hence, with high probability $1/r> 100975$, and taking into account the experimental value $M_{100}=41$, the error is less than 1.75 (or 0.19 assuming the \v{C}ern\'{y} conjecture).
+This means that with high probability the expected length of the shortest reset word for synchronizing automata with $n=100$ states is close to our experimental result $ML(100)=24.34$.
+Comparing this with the results of Skvortsov and Tipikin \cite{ST2011}, we note that, for automata with $100$ states, they also have obtained the expected length close to $24$, but the small size of their sample $m=200$ does not allow any reasonable estimation of the error.
+Other interesting claims of \cite{ST2011} concerning the variance and approximation of $\ell(n)$ will be discussed in the extended version of the paper.